The carbon nanotube gatemon qubit: Circuit fabrication

 \paragraph{Removing electrical connection between top gate and nanotube (device B)} A micrograph of device B is shown in Fig.~\ref{fig:deviceB}.
 Initially, the top gate was unintentionally electrically connected to one end of the carbon nanotube, which extended a few nanometers beyond the hBN boundary.
 To break this contact, additional wet etching of the aluminum top gate and ion milling of the titanium adhesion layer were required in the area highlighted in Fig.~\ref{fig:deviceB}a.

-The additional fabrication steps performed after nanotube transfer may have introduced greater disorder in the device, which could partly explain why our measurements indicate a lower device quality compared to the transport measurements in Ref.~\cite{Annabi2024}.
+The additional fabrication steps performed after nanotube transfer may have introduced greater disorder in the device.
+This could partly explain why our measurements indicate a lower device quality compared to the transport measurements in Ref.~\cite{Annabi2024} where fourfold degeneracy could be seen.